johnandrea/find-pedigree-collapse/README.md

 ## Future Enhancement ##

-Add option to allow output of ancestor branches to .DOT files to enable drawing of paths.
+Add option to allow output of ancestor branches to Graphviz DOT files to enable drawing of paths.